vcvpaiva/clinical/README.md

-Trying to write to you about stuff to do about the coronavirus crisis is much harder than I thought, as I keep thinking of new google queries to try, getting down rabbit holes and then thinking of new possible things to do. but here's an attempt at reviewing my thoughts.
+Trying to write about possible projects to do about the coronavirus crisis is much harder than I thought, as I keep thinking of new google queries to try, getting down rabbit holes and then thinking of new possible things to do. but here's an attempt at reviewing my thoughts this week.

 1. I wanted to use NLP to read biomedical texts;